Homepage

 Holt

-is a lovely rural Georgian Norfolk town with plenty of unusual shops and surrounded by well-wooded parks.
+is a lovely rural Georgian North Norfolk town with plenty of unusual shops and surrounded by well-wooded parks.
 Having been burnt down in 1708, Holt presents a comparatively modern appearance, with a spacious market place, dominated by a fine cross of Clipsham stone to commemorate the war dead.
 A jumble of streets and alleyways fanout from the main High Street, offering plenty of facilities including pubs, cafes, galleries, and shops to enjoy.
 There is a lovely country park just to the south of Holt and the North Norfolk Railway (the poppy line) runs from Holt station to Sheringham.
 Holt is particularly attractive at Christmas, when all the shops adourn themselves in pretty white fairy lights, making for a really festive wonderland.
+Holt is an excellent choice as a base for a short break or weekend away.

 Holt Map